azzazzel/azzazzel.github.io/_posts/2020-08-30-data_classes_in_java.md

 The really cool thing about this approach is that it does not modify your source code.
 Lombok is essentially an [annotation processor](https://openjdk.java.net/groups/compiler/processing-code.html#processor) that enhances the compiled classes directly.
 Therefore when you edit the file you only have the important data.
 All the boilerplate is added behind the scenes.

 There are few downsides of that approach though.
 First, you don't see the generated code.
 It's probably not an issue for simple data classes but it may be for more complex ones.
 I've heard of projects who run into serialization/deserialization issues with Lombok generated classes.
 Another inconvenience is that by default IDEs will not be aware of Lombok.
 They will not run the annotation processor(s) and fail to compile your code.
-You'll have configure your IDE's annotation processing options or install a Lombok plugin.
+You'll have to configure your IDE's annotation processing options or install a Lombok plugin.

 There is also one false drawback that is often brought up.
 Namely that Lombok is an additional dependency that you need to ship with your app.
 That's not true.
 Lombok is required at compile/build time only.
 It's not needed at runtime.
 Your application may use Lombok to produce a binary and then run perfectly fine without it.
 That said, if you introduce it, everyone (humans and systems) building the project would have to be able to work with it.
 Only in that sense it is an additional dependency.